 I am not a fan of having layers tucked into my pants as I find it’s annoying because the layers shift.
 So as strange as it sounds, this layer at least for me is often the last layer I put on and the first I will jettison.
 As mentioned you may be comfortable wearing this around camp but as soon as you start hiking you will heat up and start sweating.

-I also use the Icebreaker Men’s Anatomica leggings with fly as my mid layer for my legs but for me it has to be consistently below -4° Celsius to bother with this additional layer.
+I also use the Wilderness Wear Light Merino 170 Men’s Leggings as my mid layer for my legs but for me it has to be consistently below -4° Celsius to bother with this additional layer.
 Again, this layer is made of wool and will keep you warm even when wet and make a great pair of pyjamas when its really cold.

 In addition to using this layer for warmth I also use it as my ‘town clothing’ on long distance hiking while I’m washing my main clothing.
-It looks incredibly dorky but who cares.
+I do wear a pair of lightweight shorts over the top so I don’t scare the locals!

 The insulation layer will consist of either a down/synthetic jacket or a fleece.
 My personal choice as the moment is the the synthetic insulated Mens Northface Thermoball Hoodie.
 Synthetic jackets are more versatile as they keep you warm even when wet.
 On the downside synthetic jackets or fleece can often be heavier than down jackets,

-Down jackets such as the Mont Neon jacket will often have waterproofing technology integrated into them but they are still not made for heavy rain conditions.
+Down jackets will often have waterproofing technology integrated into them but they are still not made for heavy rain conditions.
 Down jackets also tend to be lighter in weight.

-Other companies such as Icebreaker also produce hybrid style jackets that use a merino blend insulating material which, like the synthetic jackets, keeps you warm when wet however these jackets are not exactly lightweight when compared with down jackets.
+A number of companies produce hybrid style jackets that use a merino blend insulating material which, like the synthetic jackets, keeps you warm when wet however these jackets are not exactly lightweight when compared with down jackets.

 You may only need two layers if its not overly cold and I usually find that this layer typically consists of base layer and my rain jacket as it reduces airflow.
 I will only tend to use all four layers if its really cold.